Close

 Media representatives who wish to inquire about the status of a specific proceeding at 1960 court, may contact poacourt@uclg.on.ca.

-To request access to court filings and exhibits, please email poacourt@uclg.on.ca, preferably by email, using the subject line, “Court Filings/ Exhibits Access Request”.
+To request access to court filings and exhibits, please email poacourt@uclg.on.ca, using the subject line, “Court Filings/ Exhibits Access Request”.

 Existing access policies remain in effect.